Explore your participation

 A unique picture of health

 The UK Biobank imaging study is the most ambitious project to take pictures of the inside of the body ever undertaken.
 The imaging study is scanning the brain, heart, bones, and abdomen of 100,000 UK Biobank participants – and we are already halfway there.
-This unique data is driving forward innovation in improving analysis techniques that hope to speed up the diagnosis of many life-threatening disorders, even before symptoms occur.
+This unique, de-identified data is driving forward innovation in improving analysis techniques that hope to speed up the diagnosis of many life-threatening disorders, even before symptoms occur.

 Enabling discoveries to improve human health

-UK Biobank is an international first, providing global researchers with an unmatched level of data to investigate the causes, prevention, and treatment of disease.
-Researchers in over 100 countries are using these valuable data to understand common and life-threatening conditions such as cancer, diabetes, depression, arthritis, and many more.
-Through some 5,000 published scientific papers, new discoveries to improve health outcomes are being found year on year with your help.
+Researchers in over 90 countries are using these valuable, de-identified data to understand common and life-threatening conditions such as cancer, diabetes, depression, arthritis, and many more.
+Through some 9,000 published scientific papers, new discoveries to improve health outcomes are being found year on year with your help.

 In addition to these scientific findings, UK Biobank is driving forward collaboration across countries and disciplines.
 We provide a unique platform for statisticians, ethicists, geneticists, and those working in artificial intelligence to come together to find imaginative, ground-breaking ways to improve public health.